-Duty vs Tariff: What’s the Real Difference and Why Does It Matter?
+Duty vs Tariff: What’s the Real Difference & Why Does It Matter?

 In global trade, the terms “duty” and “tariff” often appear side by side, but they aren’t the same thing.
 While both relate to the cost of moving goods across borders, they serve different roles in policy and practice.
 Understanding how they differ helps importers, brokers, and compliance teams interpret customs data accurately, plan for costs, and navigate evolving trade rules with more precision.
 We’ll break down what each term really means, how they’re used, and why the distinction matters more than it might seem at first glance.